heximcz/routerboard-backup/README.md

 ## Using via crontab

-add these lines to your /etc/crontab: (create backup one per week)
+add this line to your /etc/crontab: (backup of all in database one per week)

 ```0 0  * * 6   root /usr/bin/php /opt/routerboard-backup/routerboard-backup.php rb:backup >> /var/log/routerboard-backup/routerboard-backup.log```